 No banana creme brulee or sticky date pudding was to be enjoyed by anyone in our cabin that night.

-Regardless of any ship, the Disney Cruise Room Service menu is quite small, underwhelming and is filled with typical offerings that are simple to produce and easy to deliver.
+Regardless of any of Disney’s ships the Disney Cruise Room Service leaves a lot to be desired.
+The menu is quite small, underwhelming and is filled with typical offerings that are simple to produce and easy to deliver.

 ► For Kids: You can get a famous Mickey Ice Cream bar any time of day, or milk and cookies (even warmed up if you request it) from Disney Cruise Room Service which is probably the best thing on the menu.
 With so much to do on and around the ship, it just doesn’t make sense to wait around in your room for someone else to bring you food unless it’s the middle of the night.